oVirt/ovirt-site/source/feature/spicerelatedfeatures.html.md

     -   If virt-viewer is installed, work with it by default, unless there is a need to get non-native USB support (will only happen in cluster level lower than 3.1)
     -   If non-native USB support is needed, and SPICEC is not installed (or it is installed, but the non-native USB support components aren't installed), give the user a proper error message
     -   If the cluster level is 3.1 (which supports native USB support), but the client only has non-native USB support (old client), then we will use the old client.
 This means that we'll have to keep supporting the non-native USB support, side-by-side with the native one.
+    -   Note that using the old usb support requires extra software to be installed on the guest.
 *   Show the protocol options according to the client type - now the only change is that the WAN options should be displayed only when working with virt-viewer

 ### Benefit to oVirt